Discover the Art of Scotland

 About Gilbert Summers Art

-Also, to accompany the prints, I don’t intend to weasel-dance you with vacuous ‘art-speak’.
+Here's the offer.
+I won't bang on about elements and fusion and emotion and affinities and connections and all these other pretentious arty words.
+Likewise, in the print descriptions, I won't weasel-dance you with vacuous ‘art-speak’.
 You know - ‘the interrogation of creative silences’, ‘the mapping of a spiritual hinterland’ - all the stir-crazy meaningless verbiage that sometimes accompany artistic descriptions.

 Nope.
 I put marks on paper and sometimes they make nice pictures.
 That's all.
 Hope you enjoy them!

-I work in a wee office in a tiny garden.
-I use gouache, acrylic gouache, acrylic and sometimes water colour and water soluble pencils.
-A penknife, an old tooth-brush, a modified (to be honest, snapped-off) crochet hook and some bad language to express exasperation are other useful accessories.
+I use gouache, acrylic gouache, acrylic and sometimes watercolour and water soluble pencils (though not all at once).
+A penknife, an old tooth-brush and a modified (to be honest, snapped-off) crochet hook are other useful accessories.

 Explore unique artworks that reflect Scotland's stunning landscapes, perfect for gifts or enhancing your home decor with a touch of nature.
-Gosh, that sounds a bit, uhmm, gushy.
-Did I write that last sentence or did AI step in there?
+Wait, that sounds a bit, uhmm, gushy.
+Did I write that last sentence?
+Surely not.
+I bet AI snuck in there.
+I'll see it doesn't happen again...

 (Above) The blue blue Moray Firth.
 To be honest, this is my favourite.
 This is where my heart lives.
 (Said he, a trifle sentimentally...)